Mitochondrial disease may be

 • Real-time polymerase chain reaction (PCR) test used to analyze mtDNA content (copy number)

-• Recommended for when an mtDNA depletion or deletion syndrome is suspected
+• Recommended for when an mtDNA depletion or deletion syndrome, such as TK2d, is suspected

 • Helps detect myopathic changes/abnormalities

-• Some patients with mitochondrial myopathy may have normal or nonspecific changes to EMG studies
+• Some patients with a mitochondrial myopathy, such as TK2d, may have normal or nonspecific changes to EMG studies

 • Not specific and not a confirmatory diagnostic test